Tour Summary – What’s Included

 Daylesford is a Georgian manor house built in the Anglo-Indian style.
 The garden was originally designed by John Davenport and features sweeping lawns, woodland, a walled garden, an orangerie and lakes.
 The topiary here echoes the Anglo-Indian theme of the house and the original combination of semi-natural parkland and more formal areas has been retained to great effect.
 On our way to Pettifers we’ll stop off and have lunch at a traditional English pub.

 Behind a 17th century house we find a superb garden set in a stunning landscape.
 Pettifers is a plantsman’s garden with deep borders with planting of tulips, alliums grasses and perennials and providing interest from spring to autumn.
 There is a paddock with an avenue of camassias (Indian hyacinths).
 Many plants found in this garden are rare and unusual and will be of great interest to all who visit.

-At the end of the day we’ll travel back to the Doubletree by Hilton London Victoria in central London for the last night of this tour.
+At the end of the day we’ll travel back to the Doubletree by Hilton London Victoria in central London.
 Make you own arrangements for Dinner.

 - AccommodationLuxury 4* Hotels

 What's Not Included: